+A business plan is also known as the overall budget.
 The relationship between budget and cost is that the total sum of the contracted work (i.e. costs) should be equal or less to the budget.
-In the case is less than the budget, the remaining amount will be treated as contingency
+In the case is the total costs are less than the budget, the remaining amount will be treated as contingency.

 Great, now that this is cleared up let's talk about the budget and cost "states".